 The Trustees of the Baptist Union have set the Standard Stipend as follows:

 The review of the Standard Stipend takes place in March and April each year, using inflation figures for February and March and is then approved by Baptist Union Trustees and published in May of each year.

 Please note that the manse value relates only to the calculation of Pensionable Income for the Baptist Pension Scheme.
 It is not intended to be a guide to the level of housing allowance to be paid to a minister in lieu of provision of a manse, which should be agreed between a church and minister based on the housing market in their area.
 The manse value should also not be treated as taxable income or a taxable benefit.

-As part of the Pension Family Solution the 2020 Manse Value used in the pensionable income calculation for ministerial members of the Baptist Pension Scheme will be increased each year in line with the September CPI figure for the previous year.
+As part of the Pension Family Solution the Manse Value used in the pensionable income calculation for ministerial members of the Baptist Pension Scheme will be increased each year in line with the September CPI figure for the previous year.
 This will usually be confirmed in late October.
 For 2021 it was increased by 0.5%, in line with the published figure for CPI in September 2020.

 The 2020 Baptists Together Annual Subscription for churches has been set by Baptist Union Council at £4.70 per church member.

-For bank transfers please email us at email@example.com stating your Church Name and Church Number so we can provide you with our bank details.
+For bank transfers please email us at firstname.lastname@example.org stating your Church Name and Church Number so we can provide you with details of how to make a payment.

-If writing by cheque please make it payable to "Baptist Union of Great Britain" and send payment to
+Please make cheques payable to "Baptist Union of Great Britain" and send payment to

 Subscriptions, Baptist Union of Great Britain, Baptist House, PO Box 44, Didcot, OX11 8RT

-Just in case you have no alternative but to pay by cheques, to reduce postage costs could you indicate if you require an acknowledgement or receipt by post or email for any cheque donations sent to Home Mission.
+Just in case you have no alternative but to pay by cheques, to reduce postage costs please could you indicate if you require an acknowledgement or receipt by post or whether you have an email address we can reply to.